omisdami/clean_branch-/IMPLEMENTATION_GUIDE.md

 1. **Ingestion Pipeline** (`core/rag/ingestion/`)
    - Document extractors for PDF and DOCX files
+   - Dynamic heading detection for any document structure
    - Universal schema conversion
    - Table, image, and text extraction with OCR support